Stuycs-K/finalprojectapcs-3-chakrabartiroy-arko/PROTOTYPE.md

 # Intended pacing:

 How you are breaking down the project and who is responsible for which parts.
+- I'm working solo, so I'm responsible for all parts

 A timeline with expected completion dates of parts of the project.
-(CHANGE THIS!!!!!)

 - Player, Platforms constructor and draw functions - 05/28
 - Player movement and gravity - 05/29